SamuelPaiva/PangramChecker/README.md

 ![PangramChecker](DownloadZip.png)

 2. Save the file in any folder you like, but make sure you know where.
-As you can see in the first two pictures, I've saved my files in a folder called "Challenge", which is located on my Desktop, so it's easy for me to run the file using the comandprompt, which I'll explain in the next step.
+As you can see in the first two pictures, I've saved my files in a folder called "Challenge", which is located on my Desktop, so it's easy for me to run the file using the commandprompt, which I'll explain in the next step.

 ![PangramChecker](Desktop.png)

-3. Open your comandpromt and use the "cd" comand to navigate to your folder Since my directory is located on my desktop, I have to type in these two comands:
+3. Open your commandpromt and use the "cd" comand to navigate to your folder.
+Since my directory is located on my desktop, I have to type in these two comands:

 ![PangramChecker](comand.png)

 Now I'm in the folder where the PangramChecker.py is stored.

-4.Now lets run it using "PYTHON PANGRAMCHECKER.PY".
+4. Lets run it using "PYTHON PANGRAMCHECKER.PY".
 This should start the program.
 A sentence will appear, which says "Check for Pangram".
 Make sure you typed in everything right, of course you can copy and paste the comand.